How Much Does the Average Utility Bill Cost for Renters

 Beyond these utilities, you’ll likely be responsible for paying for electricity, gas, heating, internet and cable.

 Plan on your electricity being the largest portion of your utility bills.
 It’s also probably the most necessary.
 When considering how much your electricity bill will cost, consider the size of your apartment and the number of tenants living there.
 One person living in a studio will use a lot less energy than a family of four living in a two bedroom apartment.
-For a typical apartment household, say one or two people living in a 1 or 2 bedroom, you can expect your electricity utility bill to be around $30-$50 a month if you aren’t running A/C. To save on this bill, invest in energy-efficient products, like energy star labeled appliances or LED light bulbs.
+For a typical household, an average utility bill ranges from $103-$191 a month depending on the state you live in.
+To save on this bill, invest in energy-efficient products, like energy star labeled appliances or LED light bulbs.
 For more tips, check out this guide on how to save on you utility bills.

 If you live in a hot city like Phoenix or Las Vegas, hopefully you have air conditioning set up in your apartment.
 Depending on the climate of where you live, running A/C might be necessary.
 If you live in a cooler neck of the woods, you’re in luck, because A/C is expensive.
 Running your A/C throughout the month tends to add on an additional $60-$70 to your electricity bill.